savaslabs/savaslabs.github.io/_posts/2017-02-14-rapid-mysql-imports-docker.md

 ---
 layout: post
-title: "Dramatically improve MySQL database import time on Docker stacks"
+title: "Dramatically Improve MySQL Database Import Time on Docker Stacks"
-date: 2017-02-09
+date: 2017-02-14
 author: Kosta Harlan
 tags: drupal drupal-planet docker
-summary: "How to dramatically improve MySQL database import time on Dockerized Drupal stacks"
+summary: "How to dramatically improve MySQL database import time on Drupal Docker stacks"
 featured_image: "/blog/sea-ocean-boats-port.jpg"
-featured_image_alt: "Docker, ships, the sea, etc"
+featured_image_alt: "Docker, ships, the sea "
 featured_image_height: "983px"
 featured_image_width: "1474px"
 drupal_planet_summary: |
-  A tutorial to show how you can use data volume restore for MySQL on Dockerized Drupal stacks to dramatically speed up import times, and notes on how to integrate this with your development and continuous integration practices.
+  A tutorial to show how you can use data volume restore for MySQL on Drupal Docker stacks to dramatically speed up import times, and notes on how to integrate this with your development and continuous integration workflow.
 ---

-If you're a Drupal developer, the process of (re)importing a seed database locally or for automated testing builds is something you do many times per day.
-If you're using Docker for your local development or continuous integration environments, here's a tip to dramatically speed up the import of databases, especially large ones.
+As a Drupal developer, you and your team might go through the process of importing a seed database locally or for automated testing builds many times per day.
+If you're using Docker for your local development or continuous integration environments, you can use a technique to restore the MySQL data volume that will dramatically speed up the import of databases, especially large ones.
+In this post we'll look at:

+- how much faster data volume imports are compared to traditional database dumps piped to `mysql`
+- how to set up a data volume import with your Drupal Docker stack
+- how to tie in this process with your local and continuous integration environments

 ## The usual way

-The typical way to import a database is with using the `mysql` command to process a SQL dump file:
+The typical way to import a database is to pipe a SQL database dump file into the `mysql` command-line client:

 ``` bash
 mysql -u{some_user} -p{some_pass} {database_name} < /path/to/database.sql
 ```

-For bonus points, you could use a tool like [`pv`](https://www.ivarch.com/programs/pv.shtml) to see the progress of the import and an estimated time for completion:
+For bonus points, you might even use a tool like [`pv`](https://www.ivarch.com/programs/pv.shtml) to see the progress of the import and an estimated time for completion:

 ``` bash
 pv /path/to/database.sql | mysql -u{some_user} -p {some_pass} {database_name}